egeulgen/pathfindR/README.md

 ```

 This wrapper function performs the active-subnetwork-oriented enrichment
-analysis and returns a data frame of enriched terms (as well as
+analysis, and returns a data frame of enriched terms (as well as
 visualization of enriched terms and an HTML report):

 ![pathfindR Enrichment